SaiSudhaPanigrahi/AI_chatbot/README.md

 **Report: sudha_report (1).pdf**

+---A user-friendly AI based FAQ chatbot using Machine Learning/ Deep Learning models TensorFlow and NLP (Natural Language Processing/ Data analysis) technologies that intelligently answered relevant queries regarding the organization.
+---The FAQ chatbot collectes data from the organization’s database, converted them to Json files and trains data using deep learning models.
+The chatbot also handled contextual responses.
+Front-end of the chat application was developed using Flask Web Framework
+---Tools: C++, TensorFlow, NLTK, Python, Flask, HTML/CSS, JavaScript

 Hey there !
 this is just an experimental project made at the end of my 2nd year of engineering.